glevv/obscure_stats/SECURITY.md

 Please include as much of the information listed below as you can to help us better understand and resolve the issue:

-- The type of issue (e.g., buffer overflow, etc.);
+- The type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.);
 - Full paths of source file(s) related to the manifestation of the issue;
 - The location of the affected source code (tag/branch/commit or direct URL);
 - Any special configuration required to reproduce the issue;